meedan/check-web/README.md

 ## Localization

 Translations are managed in [Transifex](https://www.transifex.com/meedan/check-2/).
 All the contents are stored in the `localization` directory which contains the following subfolders:

-* `localization/react-intl`: Contains the files extracted by `babel-plugin-react-intl` (localizable strings)
+* `localization/react-intl`: files extracted by `babel-plugin-react-intl` (localizable strings)
-* `localization/transifex`: Contains the files above, but converted to Transifex JSON format
+* `localization/transifex`: files above, but converted to Transifex JSON format
-* `localization/translations`: Contains the translations files downloaded from Transifex in JavaScript format
+* `localization/translations`: files downloaded from Transifex in JavaScript format

-By default, the application is displayed in the browser's language using the files from `localization` directory.
+The application is displayed in the browser's language using the files from the `localization` directory.

+## Developing

 ### Adding a new language

 Copy `config-build.js.example` to `config-build.js` (if you don't have it yet) and add your Transifex user and password.

 Then you can use `npm run transifex:upload` and `npm run transifex:download` to upload and download translations, respectively.

-## Developing

 ### Maintaining `package-lock.json`

-If running within Docker, run
-`docker-compose exec web npm install [--save-dev] MODULE [...]`.
+Run `docker-compose exec web npm install [--save-dev] MODULE [...]`.
 This will overwrite `package-lock.json`.
 Commit and deploy `package-lock.json` alongside any change to `package.json`.

-## Testing
+#### Publishing meedan-maintained modules to npmjs.org

+(For Meedan employees.)
+If:

+* You are a member of the [Meedan npmjs org](https://www.npmjs.com/org/meedan); and
+* You mean to install a fork of a buggy JavaScript module -- or a _new_ module

+Then publish it to npm.
+Name the module `@meedan/name-of-my-module` (in its `package.json`) and then `npm publish`.
+After, you may `docker-compose exec web npm install [--save-dev] MODULE` to use it in `check-web`.

 #### Integration tests